 The PMSA is run by a board which comprises 13 PMSA Board members and operates Brisbane Boys’ College through the Brisbane Boys’ College School Council.
 Together, they provide the College with the strategy and framework that fosters excellence in teaching and learning, a caring Christian culture, and governance and policy-making support.

-Brisbane Boys’ College School Council (LINK) is made up of nine members including two PMSA Board members, up to six independent School Council members appointed from the College’s community, and the Headmaster, who is a non-voting member.
-The Brisbane Boys’ College School Council is delegated the responsibility to govern and administer the performance of the school.
+Brisbane Boys’ College Council is made up of up to nine members including two PMSA Board members, up to six independent School Council members appointed from the College’s community, and the Headmaster, who is a non-voting member.
+The Brisbane Boys’ College Council is delegated the responsibility to govern and administer the performance of the school.

 About the PMSA